 What went into effect with AT&T’s 10DLC recent launch?

 The official 1st day of the soft launch of the 10DLC A2P service was August 17th.
-We are working to allow our users to create brands and campaigns in the Telnyx portal for the hard Launch Nov 1st.
+We are working to allow our users to create brands and campaigns in the Telnyx portal for the hard launch, which has been pushed back to January 1st.

 Will Toll-Free Numbers (TFN) be affected by 10DLC?